Taguig City Integrated Terminal Exchange

 The Taguig City Integrated Terminal Exchange (TCITX), originally conceptualized as the South Integrated Transport System (ITS-South), is a proposed intermodal transport terminal in Arca South, Taguig.
-It is primarily a bus terminal for buses going to and from Southern Luzon, Visayas, and Mindanao but connected to the FTI station and the under-construction Metro Manila Subway and the North–South Commuter Railway, as well as the Southeast Metro Manila Expressway.
+It is primarily a bus terminal for buses going to and from Southern Luzon, Visayas, and Mindanao but connected to the FTI station of the under-construction Metro Manila Subway and the North–South Commuter Railway, as well as the Southeast Metro Manila Expressway.
 Originally scheduled for completion by 2022, construction has yet to begin as pre-construction activities were temporarily suspended due to the ongoing COVID-19 pandemic, but it was lifted in July 2023.

 History

 In August 2014, five companies bought bid documents for a public-private partnership project of proposed integrated transport terminal in FTI.
 The five companies were given until October 2014 to submit their bids to finance, build, operate, and maintain the proposed terminal.
 It was then announced in January 2016 that Ayala Land won the project in November 2015.